-

 Is it possible to use alternative forms of dispute resolution – such as voluntary mediation or binding arbitration?
 Are there any restrictions on when this alternative form of dispute resolution can be pursued?

-Alternative dispute resolution methods, such as voluntary mediation or binding arbitration, are generally not used in tax disputes in Turkey.
-Tax disputes are considered matters of public order, and decisions regarding the determination and collection of tax liabilities are not left to the discretion of the parties involved.
-Under Turkish tax law, the resolution of tax disputes is typically handled through administrative appeal procedures and judicial remedies, such as tax courts.
+Alternative dispute resolution methods, such as voluntary mediation or binding arbitration, are not available in Turkish tax disputes.
+Tax matters are regarded as issues of public order, and the determination and collection of taxes cannot be left to the discretion of the parties.
+Disputes are therefore resolved through administrative appeals and judicial proceedings before the tax courts.

 However, there are two specific alternative dispute resolution mechanisms available within the Turkish tax system: pre-assessment reconciliation and post-assessment reconciliation.
 These reconciliation processes involve an agreement between the taxpayer and the tax administration on the amount of taxes and penalties, but they differ from voluntary mediation or binding arbitration because they are subject to strict legal rules and are not entirely based on the parties’ free will.

-Pre-assessment Reconciliation: This option is available to taxpayers who have undergone a tax audit but have not yet received a tax assessment or tax loss penalty.
-Taxpayers may request reconciliation at any time from the start of the audit until the final report is issued.
-If an agreement is reached, a minute is prepared, which is final and cannot be contested through a lawsuit.
-Article 17 of the Reconciliation Regulation states that reconciliation minutes issued by reconciliation commissions are final and must be immediately executed by the tax offices.
-No legal action or complaint may be filed regarding the matters agreed upon in the minutes.
-Pre-assessment reconciliation applies to taxes and tax loss penalties assessed based on the tax audit, as well as irregularity and special irregularity penalties exceeding 23,000 Turkish Liras (except for penalties related to tax fraud under Article 359 of the Tax Procedure Law).
+- Pre-assessment reconciliation: Available to taxpayers under audit but not yet formally assessed.
+Taxpayers may request reconciliation any time until the final audit report is issued.
+If settlement is reached, the reconciliation minutes are final and binding, and no subsequent lawsuit may be filed.
+According to Article 17 of the Reconciliation Regulation, such minutes must be immediately executed by the tax offices.
+Pre-assessment reconciliation covers taxes and tax loss penalties assessed during audits, as well as irregularity and special irregularity penalties exceeding TRY 33,000 (2025), except for penalties related to tax fraud under Article 359 of the Tax Procedure Law.

-Post-assessment Reconciliation: This mechanism covers all taxes, duties, and fees assessed by tax offices on behalf of the taxpayer, including tax loss penalties, irregularity penalties, and special irregularity penalties exceeding 23,000 Turkish Liras as of 1/1/2024.
-However, it does not apply to penalties related to tax fraud or participation offenses.
-To benefit from post-assessment reconciliation, the taxpayer must first be notified of the tax/penalty notice issued by the tax office.
-The taxpayer must then request reconciliation within 30 days from the date of notification of the tax/penalty notice.
+- Post-assessment reconciliation: Applicable to taxes, duties, and fees assessed by tax offices, including tax loss penalties, irregularity and special irregularity penalties exceeding TRY 33,000 (2025).
+It does not apply to penalties arising from tax fraud or participation offenses.
+Taxpayers must request reconciliation within 30 days following the notification of the tax/penalty notice.

 While these reconciliation processes provide alternative avenues for resolving tax disputes, they are not as flexible as voluntary mediation or binding arbitration and are governed by strict legal regulations.